Guide: Employee-Driven Continuous Improvement

 What's the typical timeline to see real business results in 2026?

-Halfords uses Hives.co as the shared platform across 700+ retail stores and automotive garages.
+Halfords uses Hives.co as the shared platform across 400 retail stores and automotive garages.
 Each colleague can submit ideas from a phone (QR codes sit in break rooms and on shop floors), ideas are routed to the relevant manager for evaluation, and implemented ideas are tracked with explicit ROI numbers.
 Internal store-level rankings turn participation into a friendly competition, and public recognition of implemented ideas keeps the loop visible.
-The programme shipped 515 implemented ideas and £759K of realised value in 6 months.
+The programme shipped 515 implemented ideas and £759K of realised value in six months.
 Flat-rate pricing was a prerequisite at that scale: a per-user model would have made broad frontline participation economically unviable.

 Wrapping up